 For those students who were not lucky enough to get any scholarship in Australia, note that the Australian laws require submitting all the documents that prove your ability to afford the cost of studying and living in Australia.
 In this article, we will try to give you a clear picture of these costs.

 According to the Australian government website, the cost of studying and living in Australia depends on the chosen educational institute, altogether with the required educational level.
 Additionally, the international student in Australia has to pay the university expenses before the start of the academic year.

-The Cost of Studying
+The Cost of Studying in Australia

+How much does university cost in Australia?
 The below list shows an overall indicator of the cost of studying different kinds of disciplines.